disablecamera/disablecamera.github.io/index.md

 not even by you**.
 See the [FAQ](/faq) for more information.

-The app will disable your camera (for all apps), but you'll need to take some additional manual steps (including setting up some Android developer tools) to *permanently* disable it.
+The app will disable your camera (for all apps), but you'll need to take some additional manual steps to *permanently* disable it.
 Just follow the instructions below.

 # What you'll need

-* An Android phone running Android 5.0 (Lollipop) or later.
+* An Android phone or tablet running Android 5.0 (Lollipop) or later.
 * A computer where you can install the Android developer tools.
 * A USB cable to plug your Android device into your computer.